-The Bank of Scotland Foundation Reach Fund will support charities with an income of £1.5m or less can apply for funding of between £5,000 and £30,000 over one year, who can demonstrate they address disadvantage or social exclusion.
+The Bank of Scotland Foundation Reach Fund will support Charities with an income of £1 million or less can apply for funding between £1,000 and £25,000.

 Disadvantage - examples include charities addressing primary disadvantage such as homelessness, abuse, mental health or poverty, or secondary disadvantage such as debt issues, learning disabilities, illiteracy, lack of employability skills or health issues.

 Social Exclusion - examples include charities addressing exclusionary challenges for minorities, people with disabilities, LGBT people, drug users, institutional care leavers, the elderly or the young.

 If your group is in the vicinity of a windfarm, you may be eligible for a community benefit fund.
 The Foundation help to administer many community benefit funds that exist across Scotland to support the communities living near windfarms.

 You can find out more about each fund and how to apply through the link below.

 Charities and community organisations can apply for grants of up to £1,500.
 Tesco community grant funds thousands of local community projects across the UK including projects that support young people.